-(Chapter Ten Recap I.) Explain how to effectively execute both a Tossing Assist and a Reaching Assist.
+pter Ten Recap Explain how to effectively execute both a Tossing Assist and a Reaching Assist.
+1.)
+Explain from to effectively execute both a Tossing Tossist and a recatining Tossist.
 2.)
 What is the difference between an active victim and a passive victim?
-3.)
 Unless the lifeguard knows for sure that a passive victim is not suffering from spinal trauma, the victim must be treated as if he or she a spinal trauma victim. a.)
 True b.)
 False 4.)
 Detail the key components of a rear active victim rescue: